holgerbrandl/kalasim/docs/userguide/docs/event_log.md

-# Event Log
+# Events

-To analyze a simulation, you may want to monitor entity creation and process progression.
-You may also want to trace which process caused an event or which processes waited for an event. `kalasim` is collecting these data for all  [simulation entities](basics.md) and in also within its [interaction model](component.md#process-interaction).
+To analyze state changes in a simulation model, we may want to monitor [component](component.md) creation, the [event queue](basics.md#event-queue), or the [interplay](component.md#process-interaction) between simulation entities.
+We may  want to trace which process caused an event, or which processes waited for resource.
+Or a model may require other custom state change events to be monitored.

+`kalasim` triggers a rich set of built-int events, which are gathered automatically for  [interactions](component.md#process-interaction), entity creation, and [resource requests](resource.md).
+It also allows for custom event types that can be triggered in [process definitions](component.md#process-definition).

-The event log is modelled as a sequence of `org.kalasim.Event`s that can be consumed with a `org.kalasim.EventListener`.
-We follow a classical  publish-subscribe pattern here, where users can easily attach different event sinks such as consoles, files, rest-endpoints, databases, or in-place-analytics.
+The event log is modelled as a sequence of `org.kalasim.Event`s that can be consumed with one more multiple `org.kalasim.EventListener`s.
+The classical  publish-subscribe pattern is used here.
+Consumers can easily route events into such as consoles, files, rest-endpoints, databases, or in-place-analytics.

-To get started, we can register a new event handler with `addEventListener`.
-Since the an `EventListener` is modelled as a [functional interface](https://kotlinlang.org/docs/fun-interfaces.html), the syntax is very concise:
+To get started, we can register new event handlers with `addEventListener(org.kalasim.EventListener)`.
+Since an `EventListener` is modelled as a [functional interface](https://kotlinlang.org/docs/fun-interfaces.html), the syntax is very concise:
 ```kotlin
 createSimulation {
     addEventListener{ it: Event -> println(it)}
 }
 ```

-Event listener implementations typically do not consume all events but filter for specific types or simulation entities.
-This filtering can be implemented in the listener or by providing a filter
+Event listener implementations typically do not want to consume all events but filter for specific types or simulation entities.
+This filtering can be implemented in the listener or by providing a the type of interest, when adding the listener.

 ```kotlin hl_lines="1000"
 {!api/CustomEvent.kts!}